akoen/notes/content/notes/examples_of_digital_privacy_abuse.md

 ### Employment {#employment}

-As of 2017, [71 %](https://www2.deloitte.com/us/en/insights/focus/human-capital-trends/2017/people-analytics-in-hr.html..html) of companies rate _people analytics_ — the use of algorithms in hiring and compensation decisions—as "highly important".
+As of 2017, [71 %](https://www2.deloitte.com/us/en/insights/focus/human-capital-trends/2017/people-analytics-in-hr.html..html) of companies rate _people analytics_ — the use of algorithms in hiring and compensation decisions—as "highly important" to their business.

 Often, they pay companies like [Cornerstone](https://www.cornerstoneondemand.com/) to score potential candidates.
 For example, candidates may be scored more favourably if they use certain browsers (Chrome/Firefox over Safari/Edge) and have lower commute times. <sup id="cf5cf049e4e7fb960369aa2aa48129a2"><a href="#adler-bellDataficationEmployment" title="">adler-bellDataficationEmployment</a></sup> While trends like these may be broadly true, they unintentionally discriminate those who must use the default browsers on library computers or who cannot afford to live near urban centres, for example.